okyeron/OMX-27/Docs.md

 - Encoder turn sends CC 28 (127 on CW, 0 on CCW)

+### GR - Grids Sequencer

+An adaptation of the Mutable Instruments "Topographic drum sequencer" module.

+See the original [Grids Manual](https://mutable-instruments.net/modules/grids/manual/) [or a video here] for general concepts.

+Grids on OMX is a 4-channel/instrument trigger generator specialized in the creation and sculpting of rhythmic patterns.
+Typical drum use would be Bass Drum, Snare, Closed HiHat, Open HiHat (The default note numbers are mapped to these in the GM drum map).

+Keys/Commands:
+ - AUX is sequencer Start/Stop
+ - Pots 1-4 control "event density" (probability) of 4 instruments - values will show on display.
+ - Pot 5 sets resolution (1/2, 1, 2)

+- Bottom row keys 1-8 are quick-keys for X/Y values - hold a key and turn encoder to change that instrument's X or Y value.
+You can hold multiple keys to change X/Y on multiple instruments at the same time.
+ - Keys 9-12 show activity of the playing patterns
+ - Lighted Keys 13,14,16 are quick keys for ACNT/XAOS/BPM
+ - Pattern keys (black keys) can load "snapshots" of density/x/y settings
+ - F2 + Pattern saves a "snapshot" current state of that pattern
+ - F1 + Keys 1-4 jump to Instrument View.
+This shows the current pattern on that instrument (over 2 pages since patterns are 32 steps) and playhead.
+Top row lighted keys are quick-keys for ACNT/X/Y/XAOS
+ - AUX-key exits Instrument View
+ - F2 in Instrument View is a quick key to jump to params page to set Note Number, MIDI Channel and BPM.

+Parameters:
+- `DN 1`: event density - instrument 1
+- `DN 2`: event density - instrument 2
+- `DN 3`: event density - instrument 3
+- `DN 4`: event density - instrument 4

+- `NT 1`: note number - instrument 1
+- `NT 2`: note numbery - instrument 2
+- `NT 3`: note number - instrument 3
+- `NT 4`: note number - instrument 4

+- `ACNT`: accent amount (larger number is more variation) - applies to all instruments
+- `X `: X amount for selected instrument
+- `Y `: Y amount for selected instrument
+- `XAOS`: chaos amount - applies to all instruments

 ### Screensaver
 After a default timeout (3 minutes), the display will be blanked and in MI Mode a "screensaver" animation will show on the LEDs.
 The rightmost pot (#5) can be turned to adjust the color.
 Touching any keys or any of the other pots will exit the screensaver.